 Comprehensive Dilated Eye Exams

 Diabetic retinopathy is the most common diabetic eye disease.
 This debilitating condition is a leading cause of blindness in Americans of working age.
 The scariest aspect of diabetic retinopathy is that it often shows no symptoms until it’s too late.
 Early treatment and diagnosis are vital to saving your vision.
 You’re 95 percent less likely to suffer blindness from diabetic retinopathy if it is detected early.
 Therefore, the first and most important way to protect your eyesight is through annual comprehensive dilated eye exams.

 Controlled Blood Sugar, Blood Pressure and a Healthy Diet

 The Diabetes Control and Complications Trial (among other studies) indicated that controlled diabetes has the ability to prevent or prolong vision loss from diabetic retinopathy.
 Keeping your blood glucose at a normal level lowers your risk of developing diabetic eye disease, and you’re also less likely to have nerve or kidney diseases.
 Staying in good health through a proper diet and regular exercise can do more than preserve your vision; it can also decrease your risk of developing a number of potentially life-threatening health issues.

-If you’re diabetic, schedule your comprehensive eye exam with our experienced eye doctor in Fishkill today at 845-454-1025 .
-Seeta Eye Centers provides eye care and laser eye surgery to clients throughout New York including Highland, Fishkill and Poughkeepsie.
+If you’re diabetic, schedule your comprehensive eye exam with our experienced eye doctor in Yorktown today at 845-454-1025 .
+Seeta Eye Centers provides eye care and laser eye surgery to clients throughout New York including Highland, Yorktown and Poughkeepsie.